taratax/ReactAppTDD/Log.md

 **13. 28 Feb.
 2024**

 First try of creation modal error while user clicks button on signup page with wrogly typed email address.
 Some problems occurred as I decided to go with portals.
 Was not able to render correctly new ErrorDialog component.

+**14. 29.
+Feb.
+2024**

+Trying to write complete test with the process of signup.
+For now I still have some issues finishing it.
+For example there is a problem with clicking on the link in order to move from login page to signup page.
+Even though The event is fired the assertion for signup page fails.
+It definitelly not causing redirection to the page.
+I added also __snapshots__ forlder for the dialog component.
+The idea is that when user types in wrongly formatted email address then we should see the dialog informing about it.
+New component 'ErrorDialog' has been created for this situation.